 The Ancestral Puebloan (“anasazi”) culture is the most conspicuous, but evidence of other cultures, including Paleo-Indian, Fremont and Paiute are present.
 [NPS]

 Canyons of the Escalante is located in Garfield and Kane Counties in south-central Utah, partially inside Glen Canyon National Recreation Area, and partially inside the Grand Staircase-Escalante National Monument (see note below).
 Canyons of the Escalante, as the name in the plural (Canyons) implies, is more than just Escalante Canyon - it includes canyons and other geological formations created by the Escalante River and its tributaries in the Escalante River Basin.
 There are high vertical canyon walls, water pockets, narrow slot canyons, domes, pedestals, arches, and natural bridges, all carved out of the sandstone, with elevations varying from 3,600 to more than 11,000 feet (1,100 to 3,350 m).

 The Escalante River is formed west of the town of Escalante by the merging of Birch and North Creeks.
 Canyons of the Escalante begins at the eastern edge of town and include tributaries with many gulches and side canyons.
 The major tributaries are Harris Wash, Twentyfive Mile Creek, Coyote Gulch, Fortymile Gulch, and Fiftymile Creek, along with smaller tributaries.
 Dry Fork and Coyote Gulch are two favorites.
 The sandy stream bed of Coyote Gulch has water generally a couple of inches deep allowing easy scenic hiking for most of its length.
 Dry Fork, off Coyote Gulch, has three exciting, narrow tributaries - Peekaboo, Spooky and Brimstone Gulches.

-The Photo Gallery contains a small sample of the scenic landscapes and rugged geology of the Canyons of the Escalante, and a panoramic view of a houseboat on Escalante River as Escalante Canyon nears Lake Powell and Glen Canyon.
-View Photos is an auto-show of these photos.
+The Photo Gallery contains a small sample of the scenic landscapes and rugged geology of the Canyons of the Escalante, and a panoramic view of a houseboat on Escalante River as Escalante Canyon nears Lake Powell and Glen Canyon, with an auto-show of the photos.